All Episodes

 I mean, terrible, terrible, terrible bastards.

-And that as soon as they did that, they'd be able to engineer us all in this kind of thing, and that they would get there by releasing a terribly deadly um, or we would have a terribly deadly impact as humanity with a uh a virus that would be um uh a giant pandemic, right?
+And that they would get there by releasing a terribly deadly, or we would have a terribly deadly impact as humanity with a virus that would be a giant pandemic, right?

 So we know these motherfuckers are really evil.

-So if they could produce an 80% lethal uh any fucking thing to get us, they would have released it a long time ago and been done with us.
+So if they could produce an 80% lethal any fucking thing to get us, they would have released it a long time ago and been done with us.

-So it isn't gonna happen.
+So it isn't going to happen.

-Uh you don't have to worry about that level of it.
+You don't have to worry about that level of it.

-Okay, so um so there's that.
+Okay, so there's that.

-Now, uh yeah, Boston University.
+Now, yeah, Boston University.

 Okay, so Corey Good.